EthanKing777/MissionControl/architecture_design/architecture-design.md

 Identify the client and their contact details.

+Andre Geldenhuis is a rocket enthusiast who has experience building and launching rockets, and is a member of the New Zealand Rocketry Association.
+Contact: Andre.Geldenhuis@vuw.ac.nz

 ### 1.1 Purpose

 One sentence describing the purpose of the system.

+The purpose of the mission control software is to enusre conditions for launch are safe, and display data from a rocket in flight.

 ### 1.2 Scope

 One paragraph describing the scope of the system.

+* Be able to run on a laptop in a field.
+* Send a message to the rocket when launch is imminent.
+* Display data from the rocket including:
+    - Current software state.
+    - Current location.
+    - Current altitude.
+* Provide go/no go functionality which includes:
+    - Collecting current local weather conditions.
+    - Altering launch rod angle.
+* Integrate with the simulation team to:
+    - Provide weather information.
+    - Determine an upwind trajectory to minimise landing distance from launch site.

 ### 1.3 Changes to requirements